divyaanshNarkhede/WiDS_2025_SentiMind_Final_Project/README.md

 | gensim | 4.4+ | Word2Vec embeddings |
 | scipy | 1.16+ | Sparse matrix operations |

-## 📝 License

-This project is for educational purposes as part of the WiDS 2025 program.
+This project is part of the WiDS 2025 program.

 ## 👤 Author

-WiDS 2025 Participant

----

-*This project demonstrates NLP preprocessing and feature extraction techniques for sentiment analysis.*
+Divyaansh Narkhede, 24B0981